 THE VANCOUVER SUN

-Since conducting the Czech Philharmonic at the opening concert of the Prague Spring Festival in May 2003, Christian Arming has become well-known in Europe.
+Since conducting the Czech Philharmonic at the opening concert of the Prague Spring Festival in May 2003, Christian Arming has been well-known in Europe.
 Among the top European orchestras he has conducted are the Staatskapelle Dresden, Deutsches Sinfonieorchester, Frankfurt Radio Symphony, Munich Philharmonic, NDR Hamburg, Mozarteum/Salzburg, Vienna Symphony, Polish National Radio Symphony, Orchestre de la Suisse Romande, Prague Symphony, Accademia Nazionale di Santa Cecilia, Barcelona Symphony, Belgium National, Capitole de Toulouse, and the RAI Turin.